sergelogvinov/proxmox-csi-plugin/README.md

     region: Region-2
 ```

-Upload it to the kubernetes:
+Upload the configuration to the Kubernetes as a secret

 ```shell
 kubectl -n csi-proxmox create secret generic proxmox-csi-plugin --from-file=config.yaml
 ```

-### Method 1: By Kubectl
+#### Method 1: By Kubectl

 Latest stable version (edge)